Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Monument to Clara Brown, Methodist Church, High Street, Maidenhead Berkshire.

-Clara's stone is no longer in it's original place.
-In 1973 alterations were made to Maidenhead High street and the stones were removed and moved closer to the church wall.
+Clara's stone is no longer in its original place.
+In 1973 alterations were made to Maidenhead High Street and the stones were removed and moved closer to the church wall.

 Tuesday, 20 November 2012